BryanSaxon/hubot-urban-dictionary/README.md

 Bubba, run to the Piggly Wiggly and pick mamma up some smokes.
 I don't want to miss my stories.

+## Contributions
+Thanks to [Justin Licata](https://github.com/licatajustin) for providing the 'define' regex!

 ## License
 See LICENSE for details.